-The kingdom of Gunung Galesa is located on the island of Sumbawa, in Olat Po, Moyo Hilir, kabupaten Sumbawa.
+The kingdom of Gunung Galesa is located on the island of Sumbawa, in Olat Po, sub-district Moyo Hilir, kabupaten Sumbawa.

 About the kingdom

 In the 14th and 15th centuries, in Sumbawa there were about 8 great empires with each of them having a satellite kingdom, namely:

 1) Kerajaan Utan Kadali di Utan,

 6) Kerajaan Sampar Samulan di Moyo Hulu.

 7) Kerajaan Gunung Galesa, di Olat Po Moyo Hilir,

 8) Kerajaan Gunung Setia di Sumbawa.

 Of the eight kingdoms, 5 of them are the oldest kingdoms: the Kingdom of Ngali, Utan Kadali, Sampar Samulan, Seran, and Taliwang.
 The kingdom of Ngali is estimated to exist in the 5th century.
 This kingdom is the oldest and largest kingdom in Sumbawa at that time with the territory covering the area of East Sumbawa and parts of South Sumbawa.